 Delegates are permitted to use their mobile phones.
 However, the phones should not be used during committee sessions.

 Is there a code of conduct that needs to be followed?

 In order for a committee session to progress smoothly, it is important for delegates to follow the rules of procedure.
-These rules ensure that order is kept and delegates have equal opportunities to contribute to the discussion.
+This ensures that order is kept, and delegates have equal opportunity to contribute to the discussion.
 Rules of procedure also provide the proper format to ask questions and make speeches.